St Mark’s Church – a place to worship in Florence

 Please note that Gluten-free wafers (senza-glutine) are available at all our Eucharistic celebrations.
 Please tell the priest before the service if you require this.

-Our principal services are always followed by seasonal refreshments (indeed, excellent coffee!) and on special occasions with community meals.
+Our principal services are always followed by refreshments (indeed, excellent coffee!) and on special occasions with community meals.

 Festivals and Holy Days